aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform TEX to MHTML via Java" h2="On Premise Java API to Render TEX to MHTML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting TEX to MHTML is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document processing capabilities.

+The first step in the conversion process is to render the TEX file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, and convert PDF documents.
+It also provides the ability to render TEX files to DOC format.

+Once the TEX file has been rendered to DOC, the second step is to use Aspose.Words for Java to convert the DOC file to MHTML.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert a wide variety of document formats.
+It also provides the ability to convert DOC files to MHTML.

-You can convert TEX to MHTML by using two simple steps.
-First you need to render TEX file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MHTML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert TEX files to MHTML in just two simple steps.
+Aspose.PDF for Java is used to render the TEX file to DOC, and Aspose.Words for Java is used to convert the DOC file to MHTML.
+This makes it easy for developers to quickly and easily convert TEX files to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}